Sierra National Forest

 Suppression repair continues throughout all divisions.

-The incident base for the Ferguson Fire is at the Ahwahnee Hills Regional Park.
-An additional spike camp has been established at Badger Pass.
+The incident base for the Ferguson Fire is located at the Batterson Station in Oakhurst.